 Beauty subscription boxes and men’s grooming services have been identified as offering the largest growth opportunities in the market, so it’s no surprise it’s attracted the attention of brands and retailers such as P&G (Gillette on Demand), Sephora (Play!), and Walmart (Beauty Box).

 FabFitFun is one example of a subscription service ticking these boxes.
-The subscription box is curated around product recommendations in the field of beauty, health, and interior design.
+The subscription box is curated around product recommendations in the fields of beauty, health, and interior design.
 The brand has been growing 300% a year and as of 2018, generated $200 million in annual revenue.

 To minimize its “churn” (the percentage of customers that opt not to renew), FabFitFun has integrated value – more specifically, content value, as a driving force in its business model.
 A magazine accompanies the products in the box and explains how to use them.